nikgalanop/edsger/src/design-choices.md

 reached `EOF` or it not read the newline char `'\n'`.
 The `'\n'` is not included in the returned string.

 ## Language Feature Implementation Details

+### Variable Types And Constants
+- In edsger the available variable types are `int`, `bool`, `char`, `double` and `t*` where `t` another valid type.
+- `int`s are 2 bytes long, `bool`s are 1 byte long as well as `char`s. `double`s are 64-bits long.
+- The programmer can only type unsigned constants in a program.
+This means that the maximum `int` constant that can be typed in a program is equal to `32767`.
+Even though `-32768` is a valid 2 bytes long value, in edgser `-` is an operator and not a part of the integer constant that the programmer can write.
+Thus, `-32768` **cannot** be written in an edsger program by the programmer.

 ### Function Declarations
 - A declaration of a function and a definition of the same function do not have to agree in the name of the parameters.
 (C-like function declaration)